 Every home can benefit from the addition of a houseplant or two.
 Not only do plants elevate your interior decor, but plants also provide natural air purification.
 However, plants and gardens require attention and regular maintenance.
 Houseplants can easily fall victim to mold development.

 However, if you discover mold growing on your plant or in the soil, do not jump the gun and trash the whole thing just yet.
+It can be simple to remove mold from houseplants.
 Depending on the mold contamination, your plant may still be salvageable.
+Keep reading to learn how to remove mold from houseplants.

-- Fortunately, you can easily remove mold found on living plants.
+- Fortunately, you can easily remove mold from houseplants.

 - Dampen a paper towel with warm water and wipe down the plant